New words and the sources to figure them out

 Wired’s Jargon Watch

 The monthly Wired magazine (print and online) includes five or so new words from technology each issue under “jargon watch.”
-For instance, in the September 2005
+For instance, in the September 2005 issue they include the following:

 • non-analytical positive